Waru (2017 film)

 Waru is a 2017 New Zealand semi-anthology drama film about the tangi (funeral) of a small boy named Waru who dies at the hands of his caregiver, and how the boy's death impacts the community.
-After featuring at the New Zealand International Film Festival and Toronto International Film Festival in 2017, it received a general release in New Zealand in October 2017.
-It has since featured in a number of other film festivals.

-Plot Summary
+Plot

+The underlying story is the tangi (funeral) of a small boy named Waru who has died at the hands of his caregiver, and how the boy's death impacts the community.

 The film spans eight stories, each starting at 9:59 the morning of the tangi.